About the Asbestos Institute, Inc.

 - John was the former National President of the EIA.

 - He served as the former President of the Arizona Chapter of EIA.

-J has worked in the asbestos control and construction industry for over 20 years, starting out as a laborer and rising to the level of a general field superintendent and AHERA-certified Supervisor, Building Inspector, Management Planner, and Project Designer.
+J has worked in the asbestos control and construction industry for over 20 years, starting out as a laborer and rising to the level of a general field superintendent and AHERA-Certified Supervisor, Building Inspector, Management Planner, and Project Designer.
 He supervised medium- to large-scale abatement projects in several states throughout the southwest, and even spent some time in sales with a major supplier to the abatement industry.
-As a former US Army Infantryman, his strong work ethic and discipline served him well throughout his career.
+He has also served as President of the Arizona Chapter of the Environmental Information Association and is currently the Treasurer of National EIA.
 J conducts training of all AHERA initial and refresher certification classes as well as OSHA asbestos and construction safety classes for The Asbestos Institute.

 John R. Butler, CIH, CSP, is a Senior Industrial Hygienist with Central Arizona Project.
 He has worked in the safety and health field since the mid-1960’s as a U.S. Navy Corpsman, Licensed Vocational Nurse, and as an Industrial Hygienist (IH) with the Trident Submarine Base, Arizona Division of Occupational Safety and Health (ADOSH), State of Arizona Risk Management, Salt River Project, Ahearn & Associates, Western Technologies, and SA&B Environmental Consultants.
 He has been active in asbestos inspection and abatement activities since 1978 and has taught IH classes at Gateway Community College.
 Within Industrial Hygiene, John specializes in noise assessments and development of air sampling strategies to document the presence or absence of air contaminants.